nichia/campoutz/README.md

 Looking for a camping location for your next camping trip?
 Explore Campoutz to find public campgrounds across the US.
 Signup and login to search for campgrounds by State.
 After login, you have the option to save campgrounds to your favorites for visiting later.

+## Demo

+Visit [https://campoutz.herokuapp.com/](https://campoutz.herokuapp.com/) to explore the campgrounds around your area.
+Sign up and login to save your favorites, or use this pre-made account to login:

+    $ Username: lorem
+    $ Password: password

 ## Installation

 Follow the below terminal commands to start using the application.